 The couple grows nearly all of their own food in several organic gardens spread over an acre.
-Rotted hay collected from neighbors, green manures (such as buckwheat) and compost have transformed the native sandy soil into a friable loam rich in organic matter and plant nutrients.
+Green manures (such as buckwheat), compost and rotted hay collected from neighbors have transformed the native sandy soil into a friable loam rich in organic matter and plant nutrients.
 The Mathers save money on groceries by supplementing their homegrown vegetables and berries with eggs from their small poultry flock, purchasing sale-priced bulk items (such as pasta and rice), and keeping their root cellar stocked with home-canned goods, potatoes, squash and carrots.
 “By moving your diet to be more plant-based you get more bang for your buck,” writes Cam in his book, Thriving During Challenging Times (see "Resources for Homemakers" at the end of this article).

 Cam says the cost of simple living in the country can involve cobbling together an income from several sources while working as a homemaker.
 “You make a choice: Do you want to drive an hour each way to make a higher income, or find ways for both people to work from home?”
 The Mathers have chosen the latter, operating an electronic publishing business; offering on-site workshops that teach self-reliance; selling kindling; and, beginning in 2011, running a CSA program that supplies food for 12 families.